XCTF-LIVE/client/README.md

 # xctf.live

-Public www using just React and Chakra.
+Public www using just React Typescript and Chakra.

 v1.0 - early outlines and layout using Chakra